trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 Table partitioning can also be changed and the connector can still query data created before the partitioning change.

-Migrating Existing Tables
+Migrating existing tables
 -------------------------

 The connector can read from or write to Hive tables that have been migrated to Iceberg.
 Currently, there is no Trino support to migrate Hive tables to Trino, so you will need to use either the Iceberg API or Spark.

-System Tables and Columns
+System tables and columns
 -------------------------

 The connector supports queries of the table partitions.
 Given a table ``customer_accounts``, ``SELECT * customer_acccounts$partitions`` shows the table partitions, including the minimum and maximum values for the partition columns.

-Iceberg Table Properties
+Iceberg table properties
 ------------------------

 ================================================== ================================================================